122) Melchizedeks Are Cursed And Broken: Jacob

 • then shall the LORD be my God: And this stone, which I have set for a pillar, shall be God’s house: and of all that thou shalt give me I will surely give the tenth unto thee.”
 (Genesis 28)

-• After enduring years of virtual slavery he and his family were forced to flee another curse.
+• After enduring years of virtual slavery, he and his family were forced to flee another curse.

-Jacob was left alone; and there wrestled [not his brother this time!] a man with him until the breaking of the day…And he said, I will not let thee go, except thou bless me….
+And Jacob saidDeliver me, I pray thee…thou saidst, I will surely do thee good, and make thy seed as the sand of the sea, which cannot be numbered for multitude…Jacob…there wrestled a man with him until the breaking of the day…And he said, I will not let thee go, except thou bless me.

 e7e8c5ea-b1d1-49d8-8a40-d3e1804821d1

-And Jacob came to S[h]alem, [same root word for Shalom] a city of Shechem, which is in the land of Canaan, when he came from Padanaram; and pitched his tent before the city.
+And they journeyed…And Jacob came to [Jeru]Salem, [same root word for Shalom, peace] a city of [under the control of] Shechem, which is in the land of Canaan, when he came from Padanaram; and pitched his tent before the city.
 And he bought a parcel of a fieldAnd he erected there an altar, and called it El-elohe-Isra-el.

 • El had kept him safe from Esau the hunter who could have easily tracked him down and killed him as he slept,